 This is why minimalism comes first, and why minimalism is essential in the process.

-The framework of minimalism, habits, and creativity continues to work well for me as I build a sustainable business as a YouTuber, writer, and filmmaker.
+The framework of minimalism, habits, and creativity continues to work well for me in loving and better owning my attention.
+It’s also been helpful in slowly building a sustainable business as a YouTuber, writer, and filmmaker over time.
 My hope is that this framework helps you to do more of what matters—whatever it may look like for you.